Chronological Thinking in Full-Duplex Spoken Dialogue Language Models: Experiments

 \subsection{Evaluation Data and Metrics}

 We utilize SpokenWOZ to validate the model's response quality in scenarios requiring reasoning~\citep{spokenwoz}.
-Additionally, we employ the MtBenchEval, a multi-turn dialogue evaluation dataset assess the model's performance in daily conversations without complex reasoning.
+Additionally, we employ the MtBenchEval from URO-Bench, a multi-turn dialogue evaluation dataset to assess the model's performance in daily conversations without complex reasoning \citep{urobench}.
 We employ the GPT scores generated by \texttt{gpt-4o-mini}, ranging from 0 to 5 to evaluate the performance.
+The prompts used is from URO-Bench \citep{urobench}.
 We also utilize the text BLEU score and Sentence-BERT similarity to evaluate the similarity between the generated responses and the target content \citep{bleu, sentence-bert}.

 To evaluate the model's factual knowledge capability, we introduce the Llama Questions and Web Questions datasets~\citep{webquestions,llamaq}.
 The metrics utilized is accuracy.

 We follow~\citep{turntakingability} to evaluate the turn-taking and barge-in performance of the full-duplex SDLM.
 The metrics include: (1) Turn-taking latency: The delay in the agent's response to the user's query in the first dialogue turn; (2) Barge-in latency: The time between the user's interruption and the agent stopping speech; (3) Barge-in success rate: The percentage of cases where the agent stops speaking within 1.5s after the user interrupts; We employed the \textit{impatient} dataset in \citep{turntakingability}, where interruptions occur approximately every 2 seconds on average, to evaluate turn-taking and barge-in performance.